For best experience please turn on javascript and use a modern browser!

 Please note that if your proof of proficiency in English is more than two years old, the Admissions Committee will require you to provide new proof.

 Offered a place?
-You still have to take the test!
+You may still have to take the test

-If you are offered a place at AUC please pay close attention to the conditions.
-In most cases, you will still have to take the test/achieve the grade to prove you meet our English proficiency requirements!
+If you are offered a place at AUC, please pay close attention to the conditions specified in your offer letter.
+In most cases, you will still have to take the test/achieve the grade to prove you meet our English proficiency requirements.

 Tutoring by Students4You

-If you are taking your final secondary school exams this summer and want to get the best possible grades, you may be interested in the services of Students4You.
-This is an organisation set up and run by AUC students (completely independently of AUC) which offers personalised support for exam preparations.
+Ifyou are taking your final secondary school exams and want to get the best possible grades, you may be interested in the services of Students4You.
+This is an organisation set up and run by AUC students (completely independent of AUC) which offers personalised support for exam preparations.
 Created with prospective AUC students in mind, current AUC students offer tuition in a range of subjects including mathematics, sciences and languages – including English.
-Follow the link below for more information.